Hamam (soap): About

 Between 2009 and 2011, Hamam launched Hamam Nalangumavu soap.
 It has been withdrawn from the market due to regular Hamam's strong presence and lower sales numbers in the Nalangumavu variants.

 Making

-Hamam soap has neem, tulsi, and aloe vera, which will protect the skin from rashes, pimples, and body odor.
+Hamam soap has neem, tulsi, and aloe vera, which will protect the skin from rashes, pimples, and body odour.

 Variations

 Hamam soap is sold in three different variations: